-The College’s Nationwide Asthma Screening Program, supported by Teva Specialty, is an important public service campaign to help people across the country breathe easier.
+The College’s Nationwide Asthma Screening Program is an important public service campaign to help people across the country breathe easier.
 The program identifies suspected asthma, nasal allergy and EIB sufferers and refers them to allergists for diagnosis and treatment.
 Nearly 150,000 adults and children have been screened.

 By conducting an asthma screening program in your community, you play an important part in the College’s nationwide effort to raise awareness about asthma, allergies and EIB and the role allergists play in treatment of these diseases.

 To participate in NASP, here’s what you have to do:

 1. Join!
 Let us know you are interested.